TimSoethout/TimSoethout.github.io/_posts/2014-03-17-Using-Cntlm-to-bypass-your-corporate-proxy.md

 ---
 {% include JB/setup %}

 [Cntlm](http://cntlm.sourceforge.net/) can be used as a forwarding proxy for an enterprise NTLM proxy on your development machine.
 This way programs not supporting NTLM can use cntlm to access the outside world.
-Another use is to remove the need to supply username and password in your bash scripts, since only the NTLM-token is stored in your Cntlm config.
+Another use is the removal of the need to supply your proxy credentials in your bash scripts, since only the NTLM-token is stored in your Cntlm config.

 Each user using this can use his own configuration file (with hashed credentials) and a custom port or use the default `/etc/cntlm.conf` for the startup daemon.